 Microbial Community Profiling:

-We now offer three different ways to profile microbial communities:
+We offer three for profiling microbial communities:

 - Standard 16S - Our standard 16S protocol (Kozich et al., 2013) targets and amplifies the V4 region of bacterial and archaeal 16S rRNA-encoding genes.

 Community profiling can occur on purified DNA samples from a variety of sources, including blood, stool, saliva and soil.
-We accept samples in a 96-well format, with up to 94 samples and 2 blank wells per plate.
+We accept samples in a 96-well plate format, with up to 94 samples and 2 blank wells per controls.
 Purified nucleic acids can be quantified at the Core, or we will process the samples as described in our Nucleic Acid Extraction service.
 Libraries are cleaned, normalized, and undergo quality control before sequencing on the Illumina MiSeq platform.
 Output data (ex: FASTQ files) can be returned to our clients via Illumina’s BaseSpace Sequence Hub or on a USB flash drive.

 If you are ready to submit samples for community profiling, we process all submissions through our MiCores website.